hurshd0/Jupyter_Notebook_on_AWS/README.md

   - Create a new key pair and make sure you name it `[name]-[region]-kp`, example, `jupyterec2-ohio-kp`, some thing like that.
   - :warning: **Download Key Pair, and Store in non-shared folder/drive** :warning:, don't loose it.

+- Step 9.
+Wait

+Once, you have sucessfully launched the EC2 instance you should see something like this.

+:point_right: Select, `View Instances` button

+## IV.
+Provision the Jupyter Server